marcinduma/LTRCLD-2557/docs/use-case1.md

 With that configuration, traffic is send to **Azure Cloud Routers** from which via **IPSec tunnels** is send to **AWS Cloud Routers** and towards destination AWS VPC.

 !!!
 Info
     In "Effective routes" output there are quite a few routes with "Default" source.
-Those were added by Microsoft and typicaly respresenting internal services.
+Those were added by Microsoft and typicaly respresenting internal MS services.
 Next-hop set to "None" means that traffic towards those subnets is silently dropped.

 ### AWS Cloud verification